Zerg-Overmind/Can3Tok/README.md

    - Option 1: We first normalize camera parameters (centers/translation only) and SfM points into a unit (or a predefined radius `target_radius` in the code) sphere, and then run 3DGS optimization afterwards.
    - Option 2: Or, we can run 3DGS optimization first, and then normalize camera parameters (centers/translation only) and the optimized 3D Gaussians into a unit (or a predefined radius `target_radius` in the code) sphere as a post-processing by normalizing their positions and anisotropic scaling factors.
   Please refer to `sfm_camera_norm.py` for the implementation of normalization.
 Additionally, please refer to our `train.py` and related scripts for 3DGS optimization, which ensure that the output filenames match the corresponding input scenes from the DL3DV-10K dataset.
-3. (optional) After normalizating camera parameters and 3D Gaussians, we can optionally run Semantics-aware filtering to filter out the 3D Gaussians that are not relevant to the main objects of interest in the scene.
+3. (optional) After normalizating camera parameters and 3D Gaussians, we can optionally run Semantics-aware filtering with [lang_sam](https://github.com/luca-medeiros/lang-segment-anything) to filter out the 3D Gaussians that are not relevant to the main objects of interest in the scene.
 Please refer to `groundedSAM.py` for the implementation of semantics-aware filtering.
 4. Finally, we can run Can3Tok training and testing with 3D Gaussians (optionally filtered) as input.
 Please refer to `gs_can3tok.py` for the implementation.

 ## Cloning the Repository